Stamford and Essendine Railway: Connecting the Midland Railway at Stamford

-In 1866 the Midland and Eastern Railway was formed by amalgamation of the Lynn and Sutton Bridge Railway and the Spalding and Bourne Railway.
+In 1866 the Midland and Eastern Railway was formed by amalgamation of the Lynn and Sutton Bridge Railway and the Spalding and Bourn Railway.
 The intention had been to build westward from Bourne to Saxby to join the Midland Railway there (as was done later in forming the Midland and Great Northern Joint Railway).
-The GNR opposed this scheme, and in negotiation offered the Midland through running at Essendine over the Bourne and Essendine Railway, which by then had been over by the GNR) and the S&ER.
-The Midland Company sought this access eastwards, and found that it was in its own interest to facilitate the junction at Stamford.
+The GNR opposed this scheme, and in negotiation offered the Midland through running at Essendine over the Bourn and Essendine Railway, which by then had been over by the GNR) and the S&ER.
+The Midland Railway Company sought this access eastwards, and found that it was in its own interest to facilitate the junction at Stamford.
 There was a technical issue: the MR were concerned that the end of the junction tracks would be on an S&ER viaduct considered to be in poor condition, and they insisted on its conversion to an embankment.
 That work was done and the junction came into use on 1 July 1867.
 The difficulty over through running at Essendine was also overcome, as the GNR ran three mixed trains daily from Stamford to Lynn via Bourne and Spalding.